 Sets works with almost every traditional desktop application, every universal application, and even Microsoft Office applications like Word, Excel, and PowerPoint.
 Desktop applications that have their own custom title bars don’t support Sets.
 For example, applications like Google Chrome, Mozilla Firefox, iTunes, and Steam don’t have Sets tabs.

 Unfortunately, this feature was removed from build 17704, which was released on June 27, 2018.
-Microsoft wants more time to polish Sets and says it will return in a future update, so it’s unclear whether Sets will make the stable Redstone 5 update—but it probably won’t.
-Expect to see it in Redstone 6, which will likely be released in Spring, 2019, instead.
+Microsoft wants more time to polish Sets and says it will return in a future update.
+Expect to see it in the next version of Windows 10, codenamed Windows 10 19H1, which will likely be released in Spring, 2019.

 Delayed: Alt+Tab Now Shows Tabs, Too